sfc-gh-pjain/telco/ReadMe.md

 # Setup

-Setup steps are documented in the https://github.com/sfc-gh-pjain/telco/blob/main/How_to_setup_demo.md file
+Setup steps are documented in the <href url='https://github.com/sfc-gh-pjain/telco/blob/main/How_to_setup_demo.md'> setup here </href> file